 In the Generate New User Key window, select the organization the key needs access to and create an identifiable name it.

 With the API key created, click Copy to add it to the clipboard to later paste in the Insight Agent plugin connection configuration in InsightConnect.
 Note that this is the only time that key will be viewable.
 If the key is not copied for later use, it will need to be deleted and a new API key created in its place.

 Configure the Insight Agent Plugin Connection in InsightConnect

 Open the connection configuration for the Insight Agent plugin within InsightConnect.

 This can be done when selecting the Rapid7 Insight Agent plugin during a workflow building session or by creating the connection independently by choosing Plugins & Tools from the Settings tab on the left menu.
 We'll use the latter method during this tutorial as it is the best method for managing all of your plugin connections.
 On the Plugins & Tools page, select the Connections tab and click Add Connection in the upper-right corner.

 When creating the Insight Agent plugin connection, be sure to give it a unique and identifiable name.
-Select the orchestrator the plugin should run on, and then choose the Rapid7 Insight Agent plugin from the list.
+Select where the plugin should run, and then choose the Rapid7 Insight Agent plugin from the list.
 If it is not available, then import the plugin from the Installed Plugins tab.